A true creative visionary with God-given multi-talent...

-Growing up in Detroit, MI influenced an urban style that PIKS work reflects.
-PIKS, is a coined nickname from his earlier years as a "Kingpin" airbrush artist, where he developed a reputation nationwide for having exceptional skills and innovative concepts years ahead of the time.
+Growing up in Detroit, MI influenced an urban style that Skip's work reflects.
+PIKS, (his name Skip spelled in reverse) is what he become known as from his earlier years as a "Kingpin" airbrush artist, where he developed a reputation nationwide for having exceptional skills and innovative concepts years ahead of the time.
+There he created murals and photo backgrounds that topped the industry and became a standard at concerts, festivals and clubs across the country.

 Sanders hadn't received any formal art training, until being accepted at age 25 into Detroit's Center for Creative Studies Industrial Design program, one of the most prestigious and challenging design curriculums in the world.
-Recruited to the design studio with raw talent, he studied interior design, product design and transportation design, excelling among some of today's top car designers as classmates.
+Recruited to the design studio from raw talent, he studied interior design, product design and transportation design, excelling among classmates that are some of today's top car designers.

 Sanders "Skip" Bryant's work has been on display nationally for years airing on the BET network, and he currently works as a full-time TV producer working with Detroit's Mayor as Production Manager for the City of Detroit's Communications team.
 In 2015 he won a regional EMMY award, having received 3 previous nominations.